 Every pupil is assigned to a tutor group led by a Team Tutor.
 Team Tutors parents’ are regularly updated on any issues that are preventing their son or daughter from learning.
 They take particular care during the transition from secondary school to the sixth form.
 Team Tutors run a detailed tutorial programme that is designed to help pupils to focus on their learning and university preparation.

 The Student Progress Team is responsible for ensuring the well-being of pupils.
-It comprises Team Tutors for each tutor group, a dedicated Student Progress Leader, a Learning Mentor and the Head of Sixth Form.
+It comprises Team Tutors for each tutor group, a dedicated Student Progress Leader, a Learning Mentor and the Post 16 Director.

 For pupils with additional needs, those going through some sort of distress (e.g. after a bereavement) or those where there are attendance or behaviour issues, the academy provides intensive support to make sure they get the help and support they need to succeed in their learning.

 We also have a multi-agency team that supports the academy.
 Pupils have access to an academy nurse, educational psychologist, social worker and other professionals.

 Rewards and Sanctions

 Every pupil is special and the sixth form regularly identifies, rewards and celebrates its pupils’ successes.
 These can be in any aspect of academy life and include rewards for regular attendance, outstanding academic achievement, making a good contribution to the local community or an act of kindness.

 Rewards can take many forms, ranging from simply saying “well done” to recognition at celebration assemblies or special events such as the annual presentation evening.

 If standards at the academy are to be maintained, it is equally important to have a clear, consistent sanctions system.
 This is rigorously enforced by an explicit system of detention and report cards.

 Our partnership approach to working with parents plays a big part in our success.